BledsoeBoy/startup/README.md

 - **Login** - Register and login players/users.
 Credentials securely stored in database.
 - **WebSocket** - As each user plays, time and moves used are displayed to all users.
 Also tells whose turn it is.
 - **React** - Application using React to add components and request routing

+## Deliverables
+In this newest deliverable with the date 9/30/2023 I created all of the html pages I will need.
+I implemented the login initial page, an idea of how the setup should look, when setting up your own battleships, a play html page that simulates playing although does virtually nothing with just html, and finally a scores page that shows records according to time and turns spent by each player.
+When I want to be displayed is shown, but has a lot of placeholders, like data for the scores page, where the ships are on the setup, amongst other things.
+I am closest to done on the html page but I am still not sure if that is everything.
+I also included application images through using an icon for my header.